WoltLab/docs.woltlab.com/docs/php/gdpr.md

 ## Including Data in the Export

-The `wcf\acp\action\UserExportGdprAction` introduced with WoltLab Suite 3.1.3 already includes the Core itself as well as all official apps, but you'll need to include any personal data stored for your plugin or app by yourself.
+The `wcf\acp\action\UserExportGdprAction` already includes WoltLab Suite Core itself as well as all official apps, but you'll need to include any personal data stored for your plugin or app by yourself.

 The event `export` is fired before any data is sent out, but after any Core data has been dumped to the `$data` property.